Groups of students sit at tables together in a classroom. They work together on laptops.

 What is it about?

-Housed in the School of Human Ecology, this eighteen-credit certificate in Design Strategy provides undergraduate students from all majors with a hands-on, interdisciplinary approach to problem solving for strategic change.
-Through applying Design Thinking techniques and exploring the interconnections between people, built, natural, and financial environments, students will learn to put ideas into action and develop forward-thinking approaches to a variety of issues.
+Housed in the School of Human Ecology, this 18-credit certificate in Design Strategy provides undergraduate students from all majors with a hands-on, interdisciplinary approach to problem-solving for strategic change.
+Through applying Design Thinking techniques and exploring the interconnections between people and built, natural, and financial environments, students will learn to put ideas into action and develop forward-thinking approaches to a variety of issues.

 What is Design Strategy?